knz/reg/reg.rst

 Additionally, the option ``-p steps:<N>`` and ``-p ticks:<N>`` instructs ``reg`` to emit records periodically, with the period specified (either steps or ticks).
+If the period is zero, a record is emitted for each ticks/steps event.

 ``reg`` does not block on output: if the output stream is blocked, the deltas accumulate until ``reg`` becomes able to output records again.
 If